Ferdinand I, Holy Roman Emperor: Administration of Royal Hungary, Bohemia and Croatia

-Since 1542, Charles V and Ferdinand had been able to collect the Common Penny tax, or Türkenhilfe (Turkish aid), designed to protect the Empire against the Ottomans or France.
-But as Hungary, unlike Bohemia, was not part of the Reich, the imperial aid for Hungary depended on political factors.
-The obligation was only in effect if Vienna or the Empire was threatened.
+Since 1542, Charles V and Ferdinand had been able to collect the Common Penny tax, or Türkenhilfe (Turkish aid), designed to protect the empire against the Ottomans or France.
+But as Hungary, unlike Bohemia, was not part of the empire, the Imperial aid for Hungary depended on political factors.
+The obligation was only in effect if Vienna or the empire was threatened.

 The western part of Hungary over which Ferdinand had dominion became known as Royal Hungary.
 As the ruler of Austria, Bohemia and Royal Hungary, Ferdinand adopted a policy of centralisation and, in common with other monarchs of the time, the construction of an absolute monarchy.
 In 1527, soon after ascending the throne, he published a constitution for his hereditary domains (Hofstaatsordnung) and established Austrian-style institutions in Pressburg for Hungary, in Prague for Bohemia, and in Breslau for Silesia.

 Ferdinand was able to introduce more uniform governments for his realms and also strengthen his control over finance in Bohemia, which provided him with half of his revenue.
 The governments basically remained independent of each other though.
 An Austrian could make a career in Bohemian administration but usually only after naturalization, except for some royal protégés such as Florian Griespeck, while it was virtually unheard of (in contrast with the future) for a Bohemian to gain advancement in the Austrian government.
 An elected king himself, he gradually nudged the monarchy towards becoming hereditary, which would finally succeed under Ferdinand II, Holy Roman Emperor.

 In 1547 the Bohemian Estates rebelled against Ferdinand after he had ordered the Bohemian army to move against the German Protestants.
 After suppressing the revolt, he retaliated by limiting the privileges of Bohemian cities and inserting a new bureaucracy of royal officials to control urban authorities.